Mitsubishi UFJ Morgan Stanley Securities Co. Ltd. Invests $84,000 in Regeneron Pharmaceuticals, Inc. (NASDAQ:REGN)

 Mitsubishi UFJ Morgan Stanley Securities Co.
-Ltd. acquired a new stake in Regeneron Pharmaceuticals, Inc. (NASDAQ:REGN) during the second quarter, Holdings Channel reports.
-The firm acquired 150 shares of the biopharmaceutical company’s stock, valued at approximately $84,000.
-Regeneron Pharmaceuticals comprises 0.6% of Mitsubishi UFJ Morgan Stanley Securities Co.
-Ltd.’s holdings, making the stock its 29th biggest holding.
+Ltd. bought a new position in shares of Regeneron Pharmaceuticals, Inc. (NASDAQ:REGN) during the second quarter, Holdings Channel reports.
+The firm bought 150 shares of the biopharmaceutical company’s stock, valued at approximately $84,000.
+Regeneron Pharmaceuticals accounts for 0.6% of Mitsubishi UFJ Morgan Stanley Securities Co.
+Ltd.’s investment portfolio, making the stock its 29th biggest holding.

-A number of other institutional investors have also recently made changes to their positions in the stock.
-JPMorgan Chase & Co. raised its stake in Regeneron Pharmaceuticals by 31.6% in the 1st quarter.
-JPMorgan Chase & Co. now owns 3,035,655 shares of the biopharmaceutical company’s stock valued at $1,436,290,000 after acquiring an additional 728,261 shares during the period.
-Geode Capital Management LLC raised its stake in Regeneron Pharmaceuticals by 1.5% in the 1st quarter.
-Geode Capital Management LLC now owns 1,610,190 shares of the biopharmaceutical company’s stock valued at $759,590,000 after acquiring an additional 23,271 shares during the period.
-ARK Investment Management LLC raised its stake in Regeneron Pharmaceuticals by 169.8% in the 1st quarter.
-ARK Investment Management LLC now owns 1,218,970 shares of the biopharmaceutical company’s stock valued at $576,743,000 after acquiring an additional 767,152 shares during the period.
-American Century Companies Inc. raised its stake in Regeneron Pharmaceuticals by 4.6% in the 2nd quarter.
-American Century Companies Inc. now owns 1,155,073 shares of the biopharmaceutical company’s stock valued at $645,154,000 after acquiring an additional 50,312 shares during the period.
-Finally, Bank of New York Mellon Corp raised its stake in Regeneron Pharmaceuticals by 2.1% in the 1st quarter.
-Bank of New York Mellon Corp now owns 846,038 shares of the biopharmaceutical company’s stock valued at $400,295,000 after acquiring an additional 17,774 shares during the period.
-Institutional investors and hedge funds own 82.31% of the company’s stock.
+Several other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
+Commonwealth Equity Services LLC raised its stake in Regeneron Pharmaceuticals by 20.2% in the 1st quarter.
+Commonwealth Equity Services LLC now owns 14,206 shares of the biopharmaceutical company’s stock valued at $6,721,000 after acquiring an additional 2,390 shares during the period.
+Envestnet Asset Management Inc. raised its stake in Regeneron Pharmaceuticals by 5.4% in the 1st quarter.
+Envestnet Asset Management Inc. now owns 64,762 shares of the biopharmaceutical company’s stock valued at $30,641,000 after acquiring an additional 3,335 shares during the period.
+Kovitz Investment Group Partners LLC bought a new stake in Regeneron Pharmaceuticals in the 1st quarter valued at about $595,000.
+Wesbanco Bank Inc. bought a new stake in Regeneron Pharmaceuticals in the 1st quarter valued at about $1,311,000.
+Finally, Standard Life Aberdeen plc raised its stake in Regeneron Pharmaceuticals by 106.3% in the 1st quarter.
+Standard Life Aberdeen plc now owns 74,052 shares of the biopharmaceutical company’s stock valued at $35,047,000 after acquiring an additional 38,151 shares during the period.
+Institutional investors own 82.31% of the company’s stock.

-A number of research analysts have weighed in on REGN shares.
-BMO Capital Markets lifted their target price on Regeneron Pharmaceuticals from $625.00 to $669.00 and gave the company an “outperform” rating in a report on Friday, August 6th.
-Morgan Stanley lifted their target price on Regeneron Pharmaceuticals from $576.00 to $606.00 and gave the company an “equal weight” rating in a report on Tuesday, September 7th.
-Piper Sandler lifted their target price on Regeneron Pharmaceuticals from $675.00 to $690.00 and gave the company an “overweight” rating in a report on Wednesday.
-Oppenheimer lifted their target price on Regeneron Pharmaceuticals from $725.00 to $825.00 and gave the company an “outperform” rating in a report on Friday, August 6th.
-Finally, Cantor Fitzgerald lifted their target price on Regeneron Pharmaceuticals from $670.00 to $700.00 and gave the company an “overweight” rating in a report on Wednesday.
-Four investment analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
-According to data from MarketBeat, the stock has a consensus rating of “Buy” and a consensus price target of $691.65.

 Regeneron Pharmaceuticals Profile